yeonsoochung/heat-sensor-dash-app/README.md

 # Heat Sensor Dash App

-I created this Dash app visualization dashboard as part of a course project during the Spring 2024 term.
+I created this Dash app visualization dashboard with Python as part of a course project during the Spring 2024 term.

 This GitHub repo contains my code for this dashboard, which can be viewed in the link below, deployed via Render.
 It may take 1-2 minutes for the dashboard to initialize, and certain parameter changes may take up to 30 seconds to update it, particularly when changing the time-level aggregate to something more granular than "Daily Average."